pivot-access-ltd/bma-offline-docs/src/tips-and-tricks-5329.md

 <h2 id="heading--ibm-power-server-pxe-boot">Network booting IBM Power servers</h2>

 Some IBM Power server servers have OPAL firmware which uses an embedded Linux distribution as the boot environment.
-All the PXE interactions are handled by **Petitboot**, which runs in the userspace of this embedded Linux rather than a PXE ROM on the NIC itself.
+All the PXE interactions are handled by **Petitboot**, which runs in the user space of this embedded Linux rather than a PXE ROM on the NIC itself.

 When no specific interface is assigned as the network boot device, petitboot has a known issue which is detailed in [LP#1852678](https://bugs.launchpad.net/ubuntu-power-systems/+bug/1852678), specifically comment #24, that can cause issues when deploying systems using MAAS, since in this case all active NICs are used for PXE boot with the same address.